knobs-dials/phplatex/README.md

 - imagemagick                            (for convert)
 - ghostscript, and TeX Live (or teTeX),  (for latex and dvips)
 - TeX packages: color, amsmath, amsfonts, amssymb, and the extarticle document class.
   Most are standard.
-You may need relatively recent versions of some.
+You may need non-ancient versions of some.